monkmachine/iSMAutomatedDeployment/README.md

 Common Stuff™
 -------------

-- Java install

-o All of this (ISM/BAM/IIT) wants to be running off the back of Java 11 (we've been deploying 11.0.16.1 for HCDAg -- no specific reason why we couldn't move to the latest SP on 11, mostly just for consistency across the various environments atm)

-o Would want the environment variable JAVA_HOME set to point to the root of the Java 11 install

-o Add %JAVA_HOME%/bin to the path (common not user version)

-o The cacerts is replaced with one provided by Steve P in the deployment folder

 - Common cacerts and the "main iWay keystore"

 o These are currently either provided as part of the "deploy package" or created in the environment -- may want to look at a more robust method in future?